hydrodynamicstability/statquotes/README.md

 See [Meredith G. Warshaw's Field Guide to Atypical Statistics](http://www.uniquelygifted.org/fieldguide.htm).

+See also Philip B. Stark's [list](https://www.stat.berkeley.edu/~stark/other.htm) of his own sayings and quotations from others.

 ## Note on Github flavored markdown

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).